OWASP/raider/docs/overview/glossary.rst

     Plugins easily <plugin_api>`.

   Project
-    To avoid confusion with the :class:`Application
-    <raider.application.Application>` class, **Raider** uses the term
-    Project to refer to an application, with existing :term:`hyfiles`.
+    Raider uses the term Project to refer to an application, with existing :term:`hyfiles`.
+Those are stored in
+    ``~/.config/raider/projects/`` directory.

   Request
     A HTTP request with the defined inputs.
 In **Raider** it's